Mujaahid-05/Excursion/README.md

 # Excursion
-This is a web page that I created from scratch, advertising a product called "Excursion".
-I used my growing toolset which includes HTML, CSS, and Visual Studio Code.
+This is a landing page I created using Visual Studio Code for Excursion, a fictional mobile app which helps users record and share their experiences.

 # Media
 _[Insert screenshots here]_